dominictarr/node-pathway/README.markdown

 Return an array of all the matching paths through the nested object `obj` that match the key path route `path`.

-Key path routes may contain string or regexp elements.
-Keys along the element path go deeper into `obj`.
-If there are multiple matching results from a regexp key element, both will be traced forward to the result unless a subsequent value doesn't match.
+Key paths determine how to proceed deeper into the object for each element.
+Key paths may contain these kinds of elements:

+* string, number - used as raw keys
+* RegExp - match keys
+* boolean - match all or no keys
+* function - match keys with `f(key, value)`, return truthiness

+Some types may select multiple matching results at a given node, in which case all the matching nodes at that level will be followed forward into the result until a later condition isn't satisfied.

 This behavior is heavily inspired by how [JSONStream](https://github.com/dominictarr/JSONStream)'s `.parse()` function